Call of the Wild Camps

 Locations

-School break camps are for fall, winter, spring, and summer.
-Fall 2024 nature camp registration is open!
+School break nature camps are for fall, winter, spring, and summer breaks.

 Your requests are always welcome!
-Bay Area outdoor day camp locations and specific trail requests are considered by popular demand for Berkeley outdoor camps, Oakland outdoor camps, Cupertino outdoor camps, and other cities in the Bay Area!
+Bay Area outdoor day camp locations and specific trail requests are considered by popular demand for Call of the Wild nature camps in Berkeley, Oakland, Cupertino, Los Altos, Vacaville, and other cities of the Bay Area!
 For requests or inquiries, feel free to reach out with an email for the quickest reply.

 Call of the Wild Camps